 Interesting factoid: As the age of applicants increases, GPA tends to be lower.

-→ Most PA school students are White
+→ Most PA school students are Caucasian

 → What are your chances of being accepted into PA school?

 - If you apply to one PA program - you have a 25% chance of getting in

 - If you apply to 12 programs (or more) - you have a 49% chance of getting in